Starting Today, We're Childhood Friends

 Starting Today, We're Childhood Friends (今日から始める幼なじみ, Kyō kara Hajimeru Osananajimi) is a Japanese web manga series written and illustrated by Midori Obiya.
-It began serialization on Shinchosha's Kurage Bunch website in April 2021, and its chapters have been collected in 14 tankōbon volumes as of August 2025.
+It began serialization on Shinchosha's Kurage Bunch website in April 2021, and its chapters have been collected in 17 tankōbon volumes as of July 2026.

 Plot

 Kaede Yuzuki, a transfer student, is Kouhei Aida's new neighbor, both at home and in the classroom.
 Kouhei tries to get friendly with her, but their conversations lead nowhere.
-However, Kaede always wished for a childhood friend, so one day she asks him to be her childhood friend, while she'll be his, so they can start doing all the things that childhood friends should do.
+However, Kaede always wished for a childhood friend, so one day she asks him to be her childhood friend, while she will be his, so they can start doing all the things that childhood friends should do.

 Media

 Manga

 Written and illustrated by Midori Obiya, Starting Today, We're Childhood Friends began serialization on Shinchosha's Kurage Bunch manga website on April 20, 2021.
-Its chapters have been collected in 14 tankōbon volumes as of August 2025.
+Its chapters have been collected in 17 tankōbon volumes as of July 2026.
 The series is licensed digitally in English by Comikey.